Ray McCallum Jr.

-Ray Michael McCallum Jr. (born June 12, 1991) is an American professional basketball player for Nanterre 92 of LNB Pro A. In the 2012–13 NCAA Division I men's basketball season, he was named the Horizon League Player of the Year after leading the Horizon League in scoring at 18.7 points per game and guiding the Detroit Titans to a berth in the 2013 National Invitation Tournament.
+Ray Michael McCallum Jr. (born June 12, 1991) is an American professional basketball player who last played for the Taipei Taishin Mars of the Taiwan Professional Basketball League (TPBL).
+He is the son of college basketball coach Ray McCallum.
+In the 2012–13 NCAA Division I men's basketball season, he was named the Horizon League Player of the Year after leading the Horizon League in scoring at 18.7 points per game and guiding the Detroit Titans to a berth in the 2013 National Invitation Tournament.
 McCallum also averaged 4.5 assists, 5.1 rebounds and 1.9 steals per game.
 On June 27, 2013, he was selected in the second round (36th overall) by the Sacramento Kings in the 2013 NBA draft.

 High school career

 The first two years of McCallum's high school career were spent at Bloomington High School North in Bloomington, Indiana.
 He then attended Detroit Country Day School in Detroit, Michigan for his final two years.
 In McCallum's senior season in 2009–10, he led Detroit Country Day to a state championship; in the final against Lansing Sexton, they won 71–47 behind McCallum's 32 points, eight rebounds and seven steals.
 For the season he averaged 22.5 points, 7.5 rebounds and 5.5 assists per game.

 McCallum placed third in voting for the Michigan's Mr. Basketball award, was named to the All-State Dream Teams produced by the Detroit Free Press and The Detroit News, and was a consensus Top 50 player coming out of high school.
 Parade magazine named him to their All-American team, as did McDonald's.
 McCallum played in the 2010 McDonald's All-American Game and recorded four points, two rebounds and one steal.

 Considered a four-star recruit by ESPN.com, McCallum was listed as the No. 5 point guard and the No. 17 player in the nation in 2010.